-This refreshing band of 3 brothers: Josh, Jake and Sam Kiszka and schoolmate Danny Wagner hit all the right notes and gave a legion of rock fans something to believe in…Rock N’ Roll is not dead.
+This refreshing band of three brothers Josh, Jake and Sam Kiszka and schoolmate Danny Wagner hit all the right notes and gave a legion of rock fans something to believe in…Rock N’ Roll is not dead.

-Leappin’ Lizards Batman, their audience was proof of their due diligence to fancy fretwork, an almost honky-tonk piano with some really progressive sounds.
+Leappin’ Lizards Batman, their audience was proof of their due diligence to fancy fretwork and an almost honky-tonk piano with some really progressive sounds.
 These guys impressively relate to one another as they go through their paces.

 As one of the rockers that helped to build this City Of Angels on Rock N’ Roll it is my desire to hand over those keys and hitching my rep to their unstoppable momentum…points included.